thibaut-neoledge/azure-docs.fr-fr/articles/best-practices-resource-manager-state.md

       }
     }

-## Passer l’état à un modèle
+## <a name="pass-state-to-a-template"></a>Pass state to a template

-Vous pouvez partager l’état dans un modèle via les paramètres que vous fournissez directement pendant le déploiement.
+You share state into a template through parameters that you provide directly during deployment.

-Le tableau suivant répertorie les paramètres couramment utilisés dans les modèles.
+The following table lists commonly-used parameters in templates.

-Nom | Valeur | Description
+Name | Value | Description
 ---- | ----- | -----------
-location | Chaîne obtenue à partir d’une liste contrainte des régions Azure | Il s’agit de l’emplacement de déploiement des ressources. storageAccountNamePrefix | Chaîne | Il s’agit du nom DNS unique du compte de stockage où sont placés les disques de la machine virtuelle. domainName | Chaîne | Il s’agit du nom de domaine de la machine virtuelle jumpbox publique, dont le format est : **{Nom\_de\_domaine}.{emplacement}.cloudapp.com**.
-Par exemple : **monnomdedomaine.westus.cloudapp.azure.com** adminUsername | Chaîne | Il s’agit du nom d’utilisateur des machines virtuelles adminPassword | Chaîne | Il s’agit du mot de passe des machines virtuelles tshirtSize | Chaîne obtenue à partir d’une liste contrainte des propositions de tailles de t-shirt | Il s’agit de la taille d’unité d’échelle nommée à approvisionner.
-Par exemple, « Petit », « Moyen », « Grand » virtualNetworkName | Chaîne | Il s’agit du nom du réseau virtuel que le consommateur souhaite utiliser. enableJumpbox | Chaîne obtenue à partir d’une liste contrainte (activée/désactivée) | Paramètre indiquant s’il faut activer une jumpbox pour l’environnement.
-Valeurs : « activée », « désactivée »
+location    | String from a constrained list of Azure regions   | The location where the resources will be deployed. storageAccountNamePrefix    | String    | Unique DNS name for the Storage Account where the VM's disks will be placed domainName  | String    | Domain name of the publicly accessible jumpbox VM in the format: **{domainName}.{location}.cloudapp.com** For example: **mydomainname.westus.cloudapp.azure.com** adminUsername   | String    | Username for the VMs adminPassword   | String    | Password for the VMs tshirtSize  | String from a constrained list of offered t-shirt sizes   | The named scale unit size to provision.
+For example, "Small", "Medium", "Large" virtualNetworkName  | String    | Name of the virtual network that the consumer wants to use. enableJumpbox   | String from a constrained list (enabled/disabled) | Parameter that identifies whether to enable a jumpbox for the environment.
+Values: "enabled", "disabled"

-Le paramètre **tshirtSize** utilisé dans la section précédente est défini comme suit :
+The **tshirtSize** parameter used in the previous section is defined as:

     "parameters": {
       "tshirtSize": {